mhenke/CYBR8420-SoftwareAssurance-Proposal/project-proposal.md

 ## 6. Security History
 - **Vulnerabilities and Fixes:**

-CVE-2020-1717 - Flaw that allows a Cross-Site Request Forgery (CSRF) attack that could potentially lead to privilege escalation
+CVE-2020-1717 - Flaw that allows a Cross-Site Request Forgery (CSRF) attack that could potentially lead to privilege escalation.

 CVE-2021-36296 - Impact to the SAML broker that could potentially allow attackers to bypass authentication.

 - **Security Improvements:** Discuss any security feature additions, removals, or engineering decisions over time.